Municipal tax remission

 • If we need more information, we will let you know by letter

-• After submitting the application, you will receive a confirmation of receipt by e-mail
+• After submitting your application, you will receive a confirmation of receipt

 If you, as a self-employed person, want to request a remission for your private taxes, please also send the following documents: